yoyo930021/flutter_compositions/docs/en/internals/architecture.md

 This page outlines how Flutter Compositions layers a composition-oriented runtime on top of Flutter’s `StatefulWidget`.

-> A full translation of the Traditional Chinese article is in progress.
-Until then, use this summary or read `/internals/architecture.md`.

 ## Key Components

 | Piece | Responsibility |